 The CIC administrator configures status icons in Interaction Administrator.
 If you aren’t seeing one or more statuses that you are expecting in PureConnect for Salesforce, check the configuration in Interaction Administrator.

 If the primary and backup CIC servers share a DNS name, CIC logs the agent off, but the agent can immediately log back on.

 Otherwise, CIC logs the agent off and the agent must specify the new server name at the time of logon or in the call center definition file.
 See Set up a call center for PureConnect in Salesforce, for instructions on editing the call center definition file.

-If the SORS instance process is terminated or killed, pm2 automatically starts the SORS instance.
+If the SORS instance process is terminated or killed, Windows automatically starts the SORS service.
 All the CIC server workgroups with the ACD email routing flag set to True will subscribe after the successful connection to the Primary IC server.
 The Salesforce Object Routing Server supports Off-Host Session Manager and Switchover environments.